 Kieran is a composer, field recordist, lecturer and PhD researcher based in Nottingham.

-Whilst performing and touring in various metal and hardcore bands as a guitarist, Kieran also began to experiment with electronic sound and music for film during his undergraduate degree, where he began scoring short films and documentaries.
+While performing and touring with various metal and hardcore bands as a guitarist, Kieran also began experimenting with electronic sound and music for film during his undergraduate degree, where he started scoring short films and documentaries.

 In 2019, Kieran enrolled on a MA degree, where he specialised in film composition and creative music practices.
-During this time, Kieran discovered the immersive practice of field recording, and through exploring this fusion of electroacoustic composition, led Kieran to conclude his MA degree with the release of his debut electronic & orchestral album, What We’ll Miss Most (2021).
+During this time, Kieran discovered the immersive practice of field recording and electroacoustic composition, which led him to conclude his MA degree with the release of his debut electronic & orchestral album, What We’ll Miss Most (2021).

 Kieran is a lecturer in Film Composition and Audio Production at the University of Gloucestershire, where he is also completing his PhD in Sonic Hauntology while working on commissions across music, film and sound.